Translate

 Ole!

-Danger past, (the wasp has flown away) and the crown starts to recede.
+Danger passes (the wasp has flown away), and the crown starts to recede.

-A genuinely distinctive summer visitor, who winters in Africa.
-If you have them in your area keep your garden grass or weeds (as above) cut short.
+A genuinely distinctive summer visitor who winters in Africa.
+If you have them in your area, keep your grass or weeds cut short (as above).
 This will help them in their search for food.

-This quirky bird is a delight to observe, and we hope that you too have the chance to see one.
+This quirky bird is a delight to observe, and we hope you, too, have the chance to see it.

 Dorset countryside and a peek at Hampshire.